laravel/docs/verification.md

 <a name="override-default-verification-functions"></a>
 # Override Default Verification Functions

-To override the default verify functions (e.g. `verify`) you can simply add the required function to the `VerificationController`.
+To override the default verification functions (e.g. `verify`) you can simply add the required function to the `VerificationController`.
 This can be useful if you want to send an email to the administrator for example when a user verifies its email.
 Just create the function as follows:

     <?php